CV-OBU/vehicle-video-detection-dataset/README.md

 This dataset contains images under low-environment-light conditions for the purpose of nighttime vehicle detection.

-The folder "[train examples](vehicle-video-detection-dataset/train examples)" contains some samples of our dataset for demonstration.
+The folder [train examples](vehicle-video-detection-dataset/train examples/) contains some samples of our dataset for demonstration.

 If you want to get the whole dataset, please send an official email request to Prof. Guohui Zhang (guohui@hawaii.edu) for permit of use.